ssaleta/CooperLampApp/README.md

 #Project Assumptions
 I didn't have a desk lamp.
 Ikea is to far from place where I leave so I build my own lamp with copper pipes.
-I wake up about 5 a.m and I'm to lazy to get up from bed and turn light on.
+I wake up about 5 a.m and I'm too lazy to get up from bed and turn light on.
 So I decided to build this simple app to make my life little easier.

 #Librarys and packages: